dendibakh/perf-book/chapters/1-Introduction/1-6 What is in the book.md

 * What performance analysis tools are available on my platform?
 * What are the techniques to reduce the number of cache misses and branch mispredictions?

-Hopefully, by the end of this book, you will have the answers to those questions.
+Hopefully, by the end of this book, you will be able to answers those questions.

 The book is split into two parts: performance analysis and performance optimization.
 The first part (chapters 2-7) teaches you how to find performance problems, the second part (chapters 8-13) teaches you how to fix them.
 Here is the outline of book chapters: